ScrollPrize/scrollprize-website/docs/02_data_fragments.md

   />
 </head>

-Scanning sessions and data format is very similar to that of the [full scrolls](data_scrolls).
+Scanning sessions and data format are very similar to those of the [full scrolls](data_scrolls).

 ## 2019 Scans